Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_expert.rst

 .. note::

     The example above overrides a default in ``add_arguments_to_parser``.
 This is included to show that defaults can be changed if needed.
-However, note that overriding of defaults in the source code is not intended to be used to store the best hyperparameters for a task after experimentation.
+However, note that overriding defaults in the source code is not intended to be used to store the best hyperparameters for a task after experimentation.
 To guarantee reproducibility, the source code should be stable.
-It is better practice to store the best hyperparameters for a task in a configuration file independent from the source code.
+It is better to practice storing the best hyperparameters for a task in a configuration file independent from the source code.

 ----